rizwan09/budget_model/conflicts.md

 Conflict6: run full enc on annotations0.1, annotations0.2 etc and record the performance.

 #### the folowings are fruitful codes

+plot_conflict1 (in folder: graph_data): plot different tables in a same graph. (i.e., first run_conflict10 generates tables for full enc and just_output_layer, linear, rcnn generator, now plot_conflict1 will plot these tables in a same graph)

+plot_conflict2 (in folder: graph_data): plot different tables in a same graph. (i.e., first run_conflict25 generates tables for full enc and just_output_layer, rcnn generator, now plot_conflict2 will plot these tables in a same graph)

 Conflict7: train data preprocessing to generate a train set where some sentences are blanked out. to run: THEANO_FLAGS="mode=FAST_RUN,device=gpu1,floatX=float32" python conflict7.py --train ../reviews.aspect1.train.txt.gz --max_epochs 5, this code is appended in conflict8